julia-paulventurine/julia-paulventurine.github.io/_pages/about.md

 I am currently completing my PhD jointly at [Paris School of Economics](https://www.parisschoolofeconomics.eu) and [Paris 1 Panthéon-Sorbonne University](https://ed-economie.pantheonsorbonne.fr) under the supervision of [Laurent Gobillon](http://laurent.gobillon.free.fr) (PSE) and [Pierre-Philippe Combes](https://sites.google.com/view/pierrephilippecombes/) (Sciences Po).
 I'll defend my dissertation in December 2025.

-I’m also an affiliate of the [LIEPP](https://www.sciencespo.fr/liepp/fr/) at Sciences Po .
+I’m also an affiliate of the [LIEPP](https://www.sciencespo.fr/liepp/fr/) at Sciences Po.
-I was a 2023 [Palladion Foundation](https://fondationpalladio.fr) fellow, and spent Spring 2023 as a visiting scholar at the [Wharton School](https://www.wharton.upenn.edu) of the University of Pennsylvania, sponsored by [Gilles Duranton](https://real-faculty.wharton.upenn.edu/duranton/).
+I was a 2023 [Palladio Foundation](https://fondationpalladio.fr) fellow, and spent Spring 2023 as a visiting scholar at the [Wharton School](https://www.wharton.upenn.edu) of the University of Pennsylvania, sponsored by [Gilles Duranton](https://real-faculty.wharton.upenn.edu/duranton/).

 My research interests lie at the intersection between urban economics, environmental economics, and political economy.
 I use novel GIS data to build causal settings to evaluate how land use regulations shape housing markets in France, with considerations on optimal government levels.
 While I land use regulations cause major market distorsions, my larger research agenda also focuses how environmental regulations can help cities more resilient to climate change.